Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 In brief: These terms show up in bid packets and audit conversations.
 Keep them straight.

-• Class code: A category that describes job duties for rating, especially in workers’ comp. →
+• Class code: A category that describes job duties for rating, especially in workers comp.

 • COI: Proof of coverage and limits on a date.
-It does not rewrite the policy. →
+It does not rewrite the policy.

-• Additional Insured (AI): Usually granted by endorsement, not created by a COI checkbox. →
+• Additional Insured (AI): Usually granted by endorsement, not created by a COI checkbox.

-• Primary and Noncontributory (PNC): A contract requirement about priority of coverage. →
+• Primary and Noncontributory (PNC): A contract requirement about priority of coverage.

-• Waiver of Subrogation (WOS): A contract requirement that may waive certain recovery rights when endorsed. →
+• Waiver of Subrogation (WOS): A contract requirement that may waive certain recovery rights when endorsed.

 How we help contractors handle audits (and prevent repeat surprises)

-In brief: We focus on clean setup, clear documentation, and fast turnaround on policy documents and compliance items, so audits are less painful. is an independent broker built for contractors.
-We help by:
+In brief: We focus on clean setup, clear documentation, and fast turnaround on policy and compliance items, so audits are less painful.

 • Reviewing your exposure setup (payroll, class codes, subs, job mix)